Perl-Apollo/Corinna/rfc/overview.md

 publicly expose them in some way.
 This means that they become part of your contract and if you need to change them later, too bad.
 In Corinna, we expose _no_ attributes by default.
 You have to explicitly do that.
-This is because, unlike Moo/se's `has`, the `slot` in Corinna declares the slot and nothing else.
+This is because, unlike Moo/se's `has`, the `field` in Corinna declares the field and nothing else.

 ## 2.10.5 No MRO Pain